mdh-ber/f1-telemetry-strategy-model/docs/Jayanth.md

 created scenarios using objective, actors, activities, problem/gap, resolution. shared our work with other groups and shared our opinions on our projects started working on user stories.

+DATW :12-05-26
+learned about langflow and ollama. finished a docker container and opened the basic langflow blueprint worked creating a small model and been successful in it.